Already have a buyer or seller? Close the sale with DealNow.

 Here’s what you need to know about tax implications for vehicle purchases in a general sense.
 Always do your research on your state’s requirements, as they may vary.

-• Private sellers may not collect tax.
-You will need to formally self-report and pay sales tax to your local DMV when you register the car.
+Private sellers don't collect tax.
+You will pay sales tax to your local DMV (or equivalent agency for your state) when you register the car.

 FAQ on Buying a Car With Cash